If you have owned a British motorcycle for any time you will be familiar with the term “wet sumping”.

 Wet sump means the crank case is used as the oil reservoir.
-This is common to most Japanese 4 stroke motorcycles and automobiles today.
-Oil circulates inside the engine and returns by gravity to the lowest part of the engine.
-Advantage to this system is simplicity.
+This is common to most modern 4 stroke motorcycles and automobiles today.
+Royal Enfield was the only British machine that comes to mind that use a wet sump design.
+In a wet sump engine oil circulates inside the engine and returns by gravity to the lowest part of the engine.
+The main advantage to this system is simplicity.
 The disadvantage is the engine has to be larger to house the oil sump.

-Wet sumping is when oil fills the crankcase of a dry sump system.
+The term wet sumping is used to describe when oil fills the crankcase of a dry sump system.
 The symptoms of this is typically excessive smoking and oil coming out the engine breather tube.